-- Corporate liability: Board members are the legal, governing body of a nonprofit corporation.
+Board members are the legal governing body of a nonprofit corporation.
 They collectively represent the organization and its interests.
 Each nonprofit corporation is incorporated in a particular state, according to that state’s corporate law.
-Board members are responsible to make sure the corporation follows state law and that it follows its bylaws.
+Board members are responsible for making sure the corporation follows state law and that it follows its bylaws.
 It is not terribly uncommon to hear of court cases involving other board members, or members of the public, accusing the organization of not abiding by its bylaws.
 And, if the corporation is an employer, the board members have a fiduciary responsibility to ensure that employment taxes and related things are properly handled.

 What else can you do?
 It is a good idea to look into liability insurance for your officers and directors.
 It is relatively inexpensive and can go a long way toward providing protection to those who serve.
 If your organization already has general liability coverage (which it should), your board members may already be covered…or may be added at little additional cost.
 Just having that coverage is often enough to provide assurance to your board members that you appreciate their commitment enough to cover their backs financially.